aaditeynair/termnames.nvim/README.md

 - Cycles through the data and opens terminal buffers and updates the buffer handles
 - Must be called after loading a session or changing the directory
-- Runs on `DirChanged` and `SessionLoadPost` but it is a bit finicky.
+- Runs on `SessionLoadPost` but it is a bit finicky.
 Recommended to run on your own

 ### Example